-This policy lays the foundations for the whole curriculum and forms the context in which all subject policy statements should be read.
-It is the method through which we offer a curriculum which is broad and balanced and meets the requirements of the EYFS, National Curriculum (2014), Common Entrance at 11+ and examinations and scholarships to Independent Senior Schools.
+This policy lays the foundations for the whole curriculum and provides the context for interpreting all subject-specific policies.
+It outlines our approach to delivering broad and balanced curriculum that meets the requirements of the Early Years Foundation Stage (EYFS), National Curriculum (2014), Common Entrance at 11+, and preparation for examinations and scholarships to Independent Senior Schools.

-It includes the range of extra-curricular activities that the schools organises in order to enrich the experience of the children, as well as the 'hidden curriculum' or what our children learn from our expectations of them and the way we interact with them on a day to day basis.
+The policy includes the range of extra-curricular activities organised by the school to enrich the experience of the children, as well as the 'hidden curriculum', the lessons children learn from our expectations, interactions, and daily routines.